vmware-tanzu/tanzu-dev-portal/content/blog/springone2020-workshops.md

-## Self-Paced Workshops Are Coming to Tanzu Developer!
+## Self-Paced Workshops Are Coming to Tanzu Developer Center!

-Now that SpringOne 2020 has come and gone, the SpringOne self-paced workshops are being moved to their new home at [Tanzu Developer](https://tanzu.vmware.com/developer/)!
+Now that SpringOne 2020 has come and gone, the SpringOne self-paced workshops are being moved to their new home at [Tanzu Developer Center](https://tanzu.vmware.com/developer/)!
 It is a perfect fit.
-As its name implies, [Tanzu Developer](https://tanzu.vmware.com/developer/) is developer-focused (no marketing jargon allowed); its sole purpose is to train developers and enable them on their journey forward.
-The [Tanzu Developer](https://tanzu.vmware.com/developer/) already has blogs, videos, an integrated community, and a learning portal, and features weekly live streams and recordings via [Tanzu.TV](https://tanzu.vmware.com/developer/tv/).
+As its name implies, [Tanzu Developer Center](https://tanzu.vmware.com/developer/) is developer-focused (no marketing jargon allowed); its sole purpose is to train developers and enable them on their journey forward.
+The [Tanzu Developer Center](https://tanzu.vmware.com/developer/) already has blogs, videos, an integrated community, and a learning portal, and features weekly live streams and recordings via [Tanzu.TV](https://tanzu.vmware.com/developer/tv/).

 Not only are you getting the workshops from SpringOne 2020, but more workshops are being made as we speak!

 ![SpringOne2020 workshops end](/images/blogs/springone2020-workshops/overview.png "SpringOne2020 workshops end")

-To be notified as soon as the workshops are made available, [subscribe Tanzu Developer.](https://tanzu.vmware.com/developer/community/)
+To be notified as soon as the workshops are made available, [subscribe to Tanzu Developer Newsletter.](https://tanzu.vmware.com/developer/community/)